Alfred Wintle: Second World War

-During his captivity, he informed his guards that it was his duty as an English officer to escape; he successfully did so once by quickly unhinging his cell door and hiding in a sentry box before slipping out quietly, but was betrayed and recaptured within a week.
+During his captivity, Wintle informed his guards that it was his duty as an English officer to escape; he successfully did so once by unhinging his cell door and hiding in a sentry box before slipping out quietly, but was betrayed and recaptured within a week.
 Wintle's guard was doubled from this point on.
 He responded by going on a 13-day hunger strike in protest against the "slovenly appearance of the guards who are not fit to guard an English officer!"
 He also informed anyone who would listen (including Maurice Molia, the camp commandant) exactly how he felt about their cowardice and treachery to their country.
 He informed them that he still intended to escape, and that anyone who called himself a Frenchman would come with him.
 Shortly after, he sawed through the iron bars of his cell, hid in a rubbish cart, and slipped over the wall of the castle, making his way back to Britain via Spain.
 Molia later claimed on Wintle's This Is Your Life programme in 1959 that shortly after the escape, "because of Wintle's dauntless determination to maintain English standards and his constant challenge to our authority" the entire garrison of 280 men had gone over to the Resistance.